infracost/infracost-gh-action/README.md

 # Infracost GitHub Action

-This GitHub Action runs [Infracost](https://infracost.io) against the the pull request whenever a Terraform file changes.
+This GitHub Action runs [Infracost](https://infracost.io) against pull requests whenever Terraform files change.
 It automatically adds a pull request comment showing the cost estimate difference for the planned state if a percentage threshold is crossed.
 See [this repo for a demo](https://github.com/infracost/gh-actions-demo).

-This Action uses the latest version of Infracost by default as we regularly add support for more cloud resources.
+The Action uses the latest version of Infracost by default as we regularly add support for more cloud resources.
 If you run into any issues, please join our [community Slack channel](https://www.infracost.io/community-chat); we'd be happy to guide you through it.

 As mentioned in the [FAQ](https://www.infracost.io/docs/faq), you can run Infracost in your Terraform directories without worrying about security or privacy issues as no cloud credentials, secrets, tags or Terraform resource identifiers are sent to the open-source [Cloud Pricing API](https://github.com/infracost/cloud-pricing-api).
 Infracost does not make any changes to your Terraform state or cloud resources.